mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 (*Transcriber’s Note:* This may be a rendering of the initial lines in “Busshō,” which are noted in the Nishijima-Cross translation of *Shobogenzo* as being from *Mahaparinirvana-sutra*, Chapter 27.
 If so, this translation differs from that one.)

 So two meanings.
 All beings, without exception, are buddha-nature.
 That means whatever you may be, whatever you think, whatever you don’t think, all beings are completely buddha.
-So, nothing else to compare with; all are completely buddha.
-So, there is nothing “wrong,” nothing “good” – it’s perfectly buddha.
+So [there is] nothing else to compare with; all are completely buddha.
+So there is nothing “wrong,” nothing “good” – it’s perfectly buddha.

 So that is the truth Dogen Zenji constantly mentions.
 That is *buddha-nature*, we say.

 If so, we immediately think buddha-nature is something like the very basic nature of existence from which [...] all sentient beings [are made] alive.
 So we think immediately the buddha-nature is something *absolute*, or buddha nature is something *eternal* – so, the very basic nature of existence.
 But that is not real buddha-nature!
-That’s why the second point is: “Buddha-nature is time and occasion, cause and conditions.”
+That’s why the second point is, “Buddha-nature is time and occasion, cause and conditions.”

 So buddha-nature is always [...] that which occurs according to time and occasion, and cause and conditions.
 That means, when you come here, this is your life.
 When you walk, this is your life, so-called *walking on the street*.
-So always there is cause and conditions.

-*Cause and conditions* means [...] all forms you are confounded with, all opportunities [or chances] you face, day to day, from moment to moment.
+Always there is cause and conditions. *Cause and conditions* means [...] all forms you are confounded with, all opportunities [or chances] you face, day to day, from moment to moment.
 This is *time and occasion*, we say.

 “When spring comes, flower blooms.”
-When you see the flower, this is time and occasion.
-And that form of flower has conditions and causes.
+When you see the flower, this is time and occasion, and that form of flower has conditions and causes.
 So, [the] form of flowers consists of lots of time and occasion, and causes and conditions.
-So behind the tiny flower, [there] is a huge world; it is working together; *then* we can see the form of flowers with our naked eye.
+So behind the tiny flower, [there] is a huge world.
+It is working together; *then* we can see the form of flowers with our naked eye.
 But behind this tiny flower we cannot see, because it’s huge.

 So that’s why buddha-nature is time and occasion, cause and conditions.
 That means, *nothing to hold*.
 The second point means just functions, activities.
 So buddha-nature is what?
 Activities.
 Functions.
 Process.
 That’s it.

 So, there is nothing to hold as fixed beings, fixed entities.
 Nothing.
 And then, [...] \[what] can you call this buddha-nature, which is called nothing but activities, process, and functioning in dynamism?
 [What] can you call this?

 Finally, Dogen Zenji [says], that buddha-nature may be called *no buddha-nature*.
 Because *no buddha-nature* is a very close term to explain the true picture of buddha-nature.
-Because it is nothing to hold; that’s why no buddha-nature.
-And then from that no-buddha-nature, we can see buddha-nature or no-buddha-nature – the idea of buddha-nature or the idea of no-buddha-nature – which means, the phenomenal world coming up.
+Because it is nothing to hold; that’s why *no buddha-nature*.
+And then from that no-buddha-nature, we can see *buddha-nature* or *no-buddha-nature* – the idea of *buddha-nature* or the idea of *no-buddha-nature* – which means the phenomenal world coming up.

-So that is in the chapter “Buddha Nature,” [where] Dogen Zenji [talks] about Joshu’s koan, does a dog have buddha-nature or not.
+So that is in the chapter “Buddha Nature,” [where] Dogen Zenji [talks] about Joshu’s koan, “Does a dog have buddha-nature or not.”

 #### 19:32